IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-player-browser-howto-embed-player-v2.md

 ---
-	title: "Azure Media Player how to embed the player"
+	pagetitle: "Azure Media Player how to embed the player"
-	description: "Apollo migrated file - Azure Media Player how to embed the player" ms.author: "johndeu"
+	description: "Apollo migrated file - Azure Media Player how to embed the player" ms.author: inhenkel"johndeu"
 	articleid: "apollo-mediaservices-player-howto-embed-player"
 	selfhelptype: "apollo"
 	productpesids: "14885"